DecentricCorp/Lightrail-API-Docs/use-cases/readme.md

 ## Use-Cases
 This section provides detailed documents on implementing some common e-commerce use-cases using the Lightrail API.
-We provide an overview of the use-case and provide a step-by-step guide to API calls required to implement it.
+We provide an overview of the use-case followed by a step-by-step guide to making the API calls required to implement it.

 Content: